Skip to content

 Section titled “Neoplastic lesions as differential diagnoses”

-Cases have been reported where patients diagnosed with episcleritis actually had intraocular metastatic tumors 6) or subconjunctival parasitic infections 7).
-In refractory or recurrent episcleritis, it is important to rule out malignant diseases and infections.
-Imaging studies and detailed evaluation of slit-lamp findings of the mass, including its vascularity, provide diagnostic clues.
-Assessment should integrate the mobility of the mass, visibility of scleral vessels, adhesion to surrounding tissues, and treatment response.
-Persistent elevated lesions that do not respond to standard steroid eye drops warrant consideration of biopsy and advanced imaging.
+Cases have been reported where patients diagnosed with episcleritis actually had intraocular metastatic tumors 6) or subconjunctival parasitic infections 7), highlighting the importance of excluding malignant diseases and infections in refractory or recurrent episcleritis.
+Imaging studies and detailed slit-lamp evaluation of vascularized masses provide diagnostic clues.
+Assessment should integrate mass mobility, visibility of scleral vessels, adhesion to surrounding tissues, and treatment response.
+Persistent elevated lesions unresponsive to standard steroid eye drops warrant consideration of biopsy and advanced imaging.

-Long-term observational studies on the natural course of episcleritis and the time to manifestation of systemic diseases are limited.
-In particular, data on incidence rates and profiles of associated diseases in the Japanese population are insufficient.
-Previous reports from Western countries indicate an annual incidence of approximately 40–60 cases per 100,000 people, but the figures vary due to differences in ethnicity, living environment, and uveitis registry operations.
-Future establishment of clinical registries and multicenter collaborative studies are expected to identify risk factors for recurrence and the timeline for the emergence of systemic diseases.
+Long-term observational studies on the natural course of episcleritis and the time to manifestation of systemic diseases are limited, and data on incidence rates and comorbidity profiles in Japanese populations are insufficient.
+Previous reports from Western countries indicate an annual incidence of approximately 40–60 cases per 100,000 people, but figures vary due to differences in ethnicity, living environment, and uveitis registry operations.
+Future establishment of clinical registries and multicenter collaborative studies are expected to identify risk factors for recurrence and timelines for systemic disease manifestation.

 Copy the article text and paste it into your preferred AI assistant.